AbdullahAlhennawy/failed-billing-email/README.md

 ### 4. Send the email (example request via cURL)
-This example sends the email with the attachment in public/invoices/ (I hosted it in Google drive for the same of this assignment).
+This example sends the email with the invoice attachment located in public/invoices/.
+(The PDF is hosted on Google Drive for the purpose of this assignment.)

 curl -X POST http://localhost:3000/api/send-billing \
   -H "Content-Type: application/json" \
   -d '{
-    "to": "ONE-OF-YOUR-EMAIL-ADDRESSES-THAT-YOU-CAN-CHECK-THE-ONBOX-OF",
+    "to": "ONE-OF-YOUR-EMAIL-ADDRESSES-THAT-YOU-CAN-CHECK-THE-INBOX-OF",
     "customerName": "Jonni",
     "planName": "Pro Abdu Plan",
     "amount": "$29",
     "invoicePath": "public/invoices/abdu-support-invoice.pdf",
     "repoUrl": "https://github.com/AbdullahAlhennawy/failed-billing-email"
   }'

 ### 5. Check your inbox